rydeom/CMSIS_Riotee/README.md

 Restart Visual Studio Code.
 Open `main.c` and check that code-completion works and that all imports are correctly resolved.
 For example, selecting `riotee_wait_cap_charged()` and pressing `F12` should take you straight into the SDK's code.

-If you installed the `riotee-probe` Python package into a virtual environment when setting up the SDK, press `Ctrl`+`Shift`+`p`, search for `Python: Select Interpreter`, and point it to the Python executable of your virtual environment.

 To install keyboard shortcuts, press `Ctrl`+`Shift`+`p`, type `Open Keyboard Shortcuts (JSON)` and press `Enter`, insert the following keybindings and save the file: